-- 1. The teacher will refer the student to the Dean of Students and/or Principal (Disciplinary Referral Form). - 2.
+- 1. The teacher or staff member will refer the student to the Dean of Students and/or Principal (Disciplinary Referral Form). - 2.
 The Dean of Students and/or Principal will discuss the situation with the student and a notification may be sent to parents and/or guardian regarding the situation and the agreements taken. - 3.
 If the misbehavior conduct persists the Dean of Students and/or Principal will communicate with the parent and/or guardian for a meeting with the student to take disciplinary actions.

-Some discipline problems may require an immediate suspension or expulsion.
+The disciplinary action will depend on the quantity, frequency, and severity of the infractions.
+These corrective actions must be proportionate to the situation that occurred.
+Some discipline situations may require an immediate suspension or expulsion.
 The administration will take any necessary action and demand the parent's immediate presence.